wakidurrahman/microservices-with-nodes-and-react/docs/docker/build-with-docker.md

 ## 8. Test

  The example in this section focuses on linting, but the same principles apply for other kinds of tests as well, such as unit tests.
 Code linting is a static analysis of code that helps you detect errors, style violations, and anti-patterns

+## 9. Multi-platform

+This section describes how you can support other operating systems, and architectures, using multi-platform builds via emulation and cross-compilation.